 The Rough Guide to India

-A great and honest travel guide which also includes an e-book for people who’d prefer to travel with fewer items
+A great and honest travel guide that also includes an e-book for people who’d prefer to travel with fewer items

 #22 India-inspired passport cover